jonalbr/heat-sheet-pdf-highlighter/README.md

 ## Features
 - **PDF Annotation:** Automatically highlight specified lines in a PDF which contain the search term.
 - **GUI Support:** A user-friendly graphical interface for easier interaction.
-- **Persistence**: Settings like language or the last search term are saved between executions for convenience
+- **Persistence:** Settings like language or the last search term are saved between executions for convenience
 - **Installation via EXE:** A ready to install .exe can be found under releases (windows only).
+- **Localization:** Support for english and german both for the installation process and the application itself.
+- **Updates from the App:** Supports checking for updates and the installation of the update without leaving the application.

 ## Installation
 To install the Heat Sheet PDF Highlighter using the provided .exe file on Windows, follow these steps: